Confinement-Induced Delay in Chiral Active Brownian Particles: Confinement Induced Delay

-As we observed in the particle trajectories Fig.(\ref{fig:trajectories}), the harmonic trap induces a noticeable misalignment between the particle's orientation vector $\hat{\mathbf{n}}(t)$ and its instantaneous velocity $\dot{\mathbf{r}}(t)$.
-This effect is a direct consequence of the confinement.
+As observed in the particle trajectories shown in Fig.~\ref{fig:trajectories}, the harmonic trap induces a clear misalignment between the particle orientation $\hat{\mathbf n}(t)$ and its instantaneous velocity $\dot{\mathbf r}(t)$.
+This misalignment arises from confinement.
+The restoring force continuously pulls the particle toward the trap center and prevents the velocity from remaining aligned with the propulsion direction.
+To illustrate this dynamically, we examine the time evolution of the propulsion angle $\phi(t)$ and the velocity direction $\Theta(t)=\tan^{-1}(\dot y/\dot x)$.

+For a free overdamped active Brownian particle ($k=0$), these two angles coincide at all times, which indicates perfect alignment between orientation and velocity.
+In contrast, when confinement is present ($k>0$), a persistent phase difference develops between $\phi(t)$ and $\Theta(t)$.
+This shows that the velocity does not instantaneously follow the propulsion direction.
 To quantify the fundamental consequences of this misalignment we can measure the breaking of time-reversal symmetry in the system.The core idea is to test if the particle's motion has a preferred arrow of time.
 We can check this by comparing two things: how the starting orientation affects the future velocity versus how the future orientation relates back to the starting velocity.
 For a simple particle in thermal equilibrium these two relationships are the same.
 We measure the difference between them using the function: $C(t) = \langle \dot{\mathbf{r}}(t).\hat{\mathbf{n}}(0) \rangle - \langle \dot{\mathbf{r}}(0).\hat{\mathbf{n}}(t) \rangle$.
 A non-zero value for $C(t)$ is a clear sign that the motion is irreversible, meaning it looks wrong when played in reverse.
 Crucially for our model this effect is caused by the trap.
 For a free overdamped ABP this function is zero.
 Therefore a non-zero $C(t)$ directly measures the impact of confinement on the particle's dynamics.

 To derive the delay function, we start from the Langevin Eq.(\ref{eq:pos})\, .
 Taking the dot product with the orientation vector $\hat{\mathbf{n}}(t)$ and performing ensemble averaging the resulting expressions reduce to correlations between position and orientation.
 Substituting these into the definition of $C(t)$ yields